Aranzaḫ

 Aranzaḫ (alternatively romanized as Aranzah), also known as Aranziḫ or Araššiḫ was a Hurrian deity who represented the river Tigris.
 He was believed to be one of the deities born as a result of Kumarbi biting off the genitals of Anu during a battle over kingship in heaven.
-He also appears in a myth focused on a hero named after him, Gurparanzaḫ, in which he acts as his ally.
+He also appears in a myth focused on a hero named after him, Gurparanzaḫ, (Note: Also romanized as Kurparanzah) in which he acts as his ally.
 He is also attested in numerous Hurrian theophoric names.
-A handful of attestations of his name have been identified in Ugaritic and Mesopotamian texts as well.
+A number of attestations of his name have been identified in Ugaritic and Mesopotamian texts as well.
 Additionally, it has been suggested that the Assyrian references to offerings made to the source of the Tigris in Shubria in the first millennium BCE were linked to earlier Hurrian worship of the Tigris as a deity.

 Name and character

-It is presumed that Aranzaḫ, the name used by Hurrians to refer to the river Tigris, has Hurrian origin, but its precise etymology remains unknown.
+It is presumed that Aranzaḫ, the name used by Hurrians to refer to the river Tigris, (Note: In contrast with Aranzaḫ, Hurrians had no own name for the Euphrates.) has Hurrian origin, but its precise etymology remains unknown.
 The river was perceived as a numen in Hurrian religion.
 Aranzaḫ could also be understood as the name of a river god representing it.
 It is agreed he was a male deity.

-In contrast with Aranzaḫ, Hurrians had no own name for the Euphrates.